evilmartians/chef-kubernetes/README.md

 )
 ```

+If you use master nodes without minions on them add `kubernetes::packages` to you run_list.

 And add master node to role `kube_master`.
 This is **obligatory** in multinode configuration - minions uses role to find master.